 Q. How do I renew a certificate validated with DNS validation?

-ACM automatically renews certificates that are in use (associated with other AWS resources) as long as the DNS validation record remains in place.
+ACM automatically renews certificates that are in use (associated with other Amazon Web Services resources) as long as the DNS validation record remains in place.

 Q. Can I revoke permission to issue certificates for my domain?